Brit771/Data-Model-Design-Assignment/documentation.md

 ![alt text](ER_diagram.png)

 ### Table Structure

-1. Drivers Table: Stores static information about drivers such as name, contact, and licensing details.
+1. **Drivers Table**- Stores static information about drivers such as name, contact, and licensing details.
-2. Vehicles Table: Contains information about the vehicles registered by drivers, such as vehicle type and model.
+2. **Vehicles Table**- Contains information about the vehicles registered by drivers, such as vehicle type and model.
 Each vehicle can be linked to only one active driver.
-3. Active Drivers Table: Tracks dynamic data for active drivers, including the vehicle they are using.
+3. **Active Drivers Table**- Tracks dynamic data for active drivers, including the vehicle they are using.
 A driver enters this table once they mark themselves as active.
-4. Riders Table: Stores information about passengers who create accounts and want to be able to request rides.
+4. **Riders Table**- Stores information about passengers who create accounts and want to be able to request rides.
-5. Orders Table: Stores ride requests made by riders, which are later sent as offers to active drivers.
+5. **Orders Table**- Stores ride requests made by riders, which are later sent as offers to active drivers.
-6. Drivers Offers Table: Stores the rides order offers that has been sent to the active drivers.
+6. **Drivers Offers Table**- Stores the rides order offers that has been sent to the active drivers.
-7. Rides Table: Records all rides information like  pickup location, ride status, total fare etc. The table is linked to one accepted order offer.
+7. **Rides Table**- Records all rides information like  pickup location, ride status, total fare etc. The table is linked to one accepted order offer.
-8. Payments Table: Stores payment information related to completed rides.
+8. **Payments Table**- Stores payment information related to completed rides.
 Payments can only be made via credit card.
-9. Credit Cards Table: Contains credit card details of users, which are used for payment processing.
+9. **Credit Cards Table**- Contains credit card details of users, which are used for payment processing.
-10. Rates - In the end of the ride, the rider can rate the ride that can be linked to the driver eventually.
+10. **Rates**- In the end of the ride, the rider can rate the ride that can be linked to the driver eventually.

 ### Assumptions